NIW vs EB1 Green Card | Similarities & Differences

 Yes, as long as the research is of significant importance and the applicant can demonstrate the broader implications and potential benefits to the U.S., even niche scientific work can qualify for an NIW.

-For those that are going with a sponsor, the employer usually does most of the work and pays for most of the fees.
+For those who are going with a sponsor, the employer usually does most of the work and pays for most of the fees.
 However, for the EB-1 and EB-2 NIW, those responsibilities will land on you as the sponsor and the beneficiary.
 In order to ensure that you are making the best decision for your case and filling out all the forms correctly, it’s almost always a good idea to have an immigration attorney handle your case.

 VisaNation Law Group's dedicated team of expert green card attorneys have helped countless others choose between the EB-1 and the NIW for self-sponsorship.
 We not only guide your decision-making, but we also handle all of the forms and supporting evidence.
 To get in touch with our office, you can schedule a consultation.